How to Build a Talent Pipeline

 A talent pipeline should be built according to the company’s long-term objectives.

-Consider the organization’s direction, business plans, and any strategic initiatives that are on the horizon.
-This could include mergers, acquisitions, going public, changing locations, restructuring, etc. How will these impact the key roles that need to be filled in the future?
+Consider the organization’s direction, business plans, and any strategic initiatives on the horizon.
+These could include mergers, acquisitions, going public, changing locations, restructuring, etc. How will these impact the key roles that need to be filled in the future?

 For example, if your company plans to open a satellite location in the next 24 months, you need to start generating talent for that location now.
 It should be fairly straightforward to map out the staff the new location will require, enabling you to begin creating recruiting campaigns for talent with the necessary skills.

-Also, consider routine talent needs no matter what happens in the business.
+Also, routine talent needs should be considered no matter what happens in the business.
 Employees quit, retire, move, and do all sorts of other things that cause positions to become available.
 Your ongoing strategy should also address these needs.

 2. Examine recruiting metrics